-Our jewel in the crown is certainly the SOC (Service Operations Centre), a network control centre considered one of the most advanced in Italy, with over 100 available stations, for the constant monitoring of fibre optic network, in every city.
+Our jewel in the crown is certainly the SOC (Service Operations Centre), a network control centre considered one of the most advanced in Italy, with over 100 available stations, for the constant monitoring of fiber optic network, in every city.

 SOC includes two sections: Delivery and Assurance.

 The Delivery section handles the end customer activation based on the requests from Open Fiber’s partner operators that purchased our services.

 Assurance systems are instead designed to detect and respond on network service failures or abnormalities, monitored by a 24/7 system and are able to track the state of individual activated fibers, using optical reflectors installed in every customer’s home.

 The detection of anomalies takes place in two ways: